 NTR 343 Food Service Purchasing.
-(3)
+(3) fall

-Introduction to purchasing systems, bid processes, receiving and storage procedures, and regulatory agencies involved in the food service industry.
+Introduces purchasing systems, bid processes, receiving and storage procedures, and regulatory agencies involved in the food service industry.
 Prerequisite: NTR 142.

 NTR 344 Nutrition Services Management.
-(3)
+(3) fall and spring

 Organization, administration, and management of food and nutrition services in hospitals and other institutions.
-Field trips may be included.
+Possible field trips.
 Prerequisites: NTR 100 (or 241) and 142 (or their equivalents).
+General Studies: L spring and summer